clojusc/clojure-protobuf/resources/docs/1050-tutorial.md

 ```

 <blockquote>
-For convenience, the Clojure protobuf project always compiles the examples
+For convenience, the Clojure protobuf project itself always compiles the
-and the tests before starting up the REPL, so they are always freshly available
+examples and the tests before starting up the REPL, so they are always freshly
-to developers.
+available to the project contributors.
 </blockquote>